Get Matched With Paramedic Programs

 Steps to Becoming a Paramedic

-A paramedic is a healthcare and emergency services professional who is often the first on the scene of a healthcare emergency.
-Paramedics administer triage care to people who have suffered heart attacks, strokes, car accidents, and more.
-In many cases, paramedics are able to revive patients and deliver them to a hospital where doctors and nurses can deliver thorough or ongoing care.
-This profession is very intense but can also be highly rewarding.
+A paramedic is a healthcare professional often first on the scene of emergencies, providing triage care for heart attacks, strokes, accidents, and more.
+They often revive patients and transport them to hospitals for further care.
+The role is intense but highly rewarding.

 Step 4: Continuing Education and License Maintenance

 To maintain a paramedic license, most states require that licensed professionals continue to gain continuing education throughout their career.
 As a rule of thumb, prospective paramedics should plan on completing around 30 hours of additional training for each licensure period.
-Some states are sure to have specific requirements for those hours, such as renewing CPR/ACLS certification or an ethics course, for instance.
+Some states are sure to have specific requirements for those hours, such as renewing CPR/ACLS certification or an ethics course.

 Paramedics can use this opportunity to start studying related fields.
 For instance, some paramedics take courses in nursing, which they might later apply towards an RN or LPN certification.
 Some even take pre-med courses and later apply to medical school.
 This way, they are able to gain invaluable experience providing medical care while building towards other professions in the medical community.